wp-graphql/gatsby-wpgraphql-blog-example/README.md

 This is an example Gatsby site using WPGraphQL as the source.

+This repo was created specifically for showcasing the capabilities of WPGraphQL and how it can be used in many ways.
+One particular use is with GatsbyJS.
+The WordCamp talk this repo was created for can be seen here: https://wordpress.tv/2019/03/08/jason-bahl-building-static-sites-with-wordpress-gatsby-and-wpgraphql/

 ## Setup

 Quick video showing setup of the Gatsby site locally: https://www.youtube.com/watch?v=QkIuuZ5gZNk